 Canceling/Rescheduling your Appointment

-Please remember that availability is extremely limited.
-Because spaces are limited, no refunds can be offered if you miss your appointment, and you will need to request a reschedule at least 72 hours in advance to reschedule without paying for an additional testing time.
+Remote Testing availability is extremely limited.
+Spaces are limited, no refunds are offered if you miss your appointment.
+You need to request a reschedule at least 72 hours in advance to reschedule without paying for an additional testing time.
 Be sure you are available at the time you sign up for.
 If you would like to cancel/reschedule your scheduled session, please email PACS@Boisestate.edu at least 72 hours ahead of your scheduled time with your name, date, and time of your initial appointment.

 How is math placement determined?